warp-contracts/academy/redstone-academy-docs/docs/loot/implementation/contract-state.md

 ## ✔️ Start with a state

-The first 2 things you should think about before implementing a SmartWeave contract are
+The first 2 things you should think about before implementing a SmartWeave contract are:

-- what you need to store in the contract state
+- what you need to store in the contract state.
-- how to store it there in the most efficient and easy-to-use way
+- how to store it there in the most efficient and easy-to-use way.

 In our case the state can have 2 properties:

-- `name` - name of the loot pool
+- `name` - name of the loot pool.
 - `assets` - object with assets ({ "assetName": "ownerAddress", ... })

 Initially the `assets` object will be empty.
-But it will be filling with the newly generated assets, pointing to their owners.
-This state structure allows to quickly understand who owns an asset or switch the ownership.
+But it will be filling with the newly generated assets and pointing to their owners.
+This state structure allows us to quickly understand who owns an asset or switch the ownership.

-Let's save the initial state in JSON format to `initial-state.json` file
+Let's save the initial state in JSON format to `initial-state.json` file.

 ```json
 {